GSTT-CIDR/network_hub/docs/running_organism_query.md

 # Bioinformatics - Organism query

-The Organism Query tool is designed to help scrutinise taxanomic classification outputs from the CIDR metagenomics workflow.
+The Organism Query tool is designed to help scrutinise taxonomic classification outputs from the CIDR metagenomics workflow.
 It uses a local (offline) version of NCBI BLASTn, with the full NCBI nt database to produce a report, similar to that found on the NCBI BLAST website, providing the user with a second opinion on classifications.

 ## Technical information